 PLAN YOUR TRIP

 So why do people go camping?
 Many people look to camp as an opportunity to escape from their busy lives and connect with nature.
-34% of people take their first camping trip because they have a love for the outdoors, making it the number one reason as to why people go camping.
-From glamping with luxuries to sleeping under the stars, camping truly caters to everyone.
+34% of people take their first trip because they have a love for the outdoors, making it the number one reason as to why people enjoy it.
+From glamping with luxuries to sleeping under the stars, this type of trip truly caters to everyone.

 77 million households in the U.S. contain someone who camps.

 Since 2014, 6 million households have taken up camping.
-64% of these campers go out three or more times a year.
+64% of them go out three or more times a year.

-In 2018, 4 million households camped for the first time.
+In 2018, 4 million families camped for the first time.
 51% of these campers were from non-white groups.

-In 2018, 8% of those who went camping stayed in the backcountry, whereas 65% chose to stay in campsites.
+In 2018, 8% of those who camped, stayed in the backcountry, whereas 65% chose to stay in campsites.

 56% of campers are Millennials.

-Over the last couple of years, 40 million people took RV camping trips.
+Over the last couple of years, 40 million people took RV trips.